mrocklin/blog/_posts/work/2018-01-23-the-case-for-numba.md

 *If your concern is more about not knowing who is behind the project then I encourage you to reach out.
 I would be surprised if you don't walk away pleased.*

+### The Continued Cases Against Numba

+For completeness, lets list a number of reasons why it is still quite reasonable to avoid Numba today:

+1. It isn't a community standard
+2. Numba hasn't attracted a wide developer base, and so is probably still dependent on financial support for paid developers
+3. I want to speed up non-numeric code that includes classes, dicts, lists, etc. for which I need Cython or PyPy
+4. I want to build a library that is useful outside of Python, and so plan to build most numeric algorithms on C/C++/Fortran
+5. I prefer ahead-of-time compilation and want to avoid JIT times
+6. While `llvmlite` is cheaper than LLVM, it's still 50MB
+7. Understanding the compiled results is hard, I don't have good familiarity with LLVM